andrewcwlee/andrewcwlee.github.io/_publications/2024/2024-avaloha.md

 pub_date:

 abstract: >-
-  We introduce AV-ALOHA, a bimanual robot system with 7-DoF active vision that is an extension of ALOHA 2.
-This system offers an immersive teleoperation experience using VR and serves as a platform to evaluate active vision in imitation learning and manipulation.
+  We introduce AV-ALOHA, a new bimanual teleoperation robot system that extends the ALOHA 2 robot system with Active Vision.
+This system provides an immersive teleoperation experience, with bimanual first-person control, enabling the operator to dynamically explore and search the scene and simultaneously interact with the environment.
+We conduct imitation learning experiments and our results show significant improvements over fixed cameras in tasks with limited visibility.
 cover:          /assets/images/covers/avaloha-teaser.gif
 authors:
   - Ian Chuang*